12 Ways Smoking Cigarettes Ruins Your Looks

 You’re upping your risk of cataracts

 By putting oxidation stress on the eye lenses, smoking greatly raises your risk of developing cataracts by a whopping 22 percent.
 Swedish researchers discovered that even after quitting smoking, the associated risks persist.
-Read more about these important diseases eye doctors find first.
+Check out these ways to take back your health after you quit smoking.

 You could get stretch marks